Achieve high bandwidth performance with NFS enhancements from VAST Data

 Scales linearly with the number of CNodes in the VIP pool.
 4-cnodes give 200K-240K 4K IOPS

-All these approaches are available with VAST Data’s Universal Storage.
+All these approaches are available with the VAST Data Platform.
 Some are standard, some have kernel limitations, and some need RDMA support with some (free) software from VAST Data.
 VAST Data is working with NFS upstream maintainers to contribute our code to the Linux kernel (a first tranche has been submitted for the 5.14 kernel) and open source the work – an effort that we hope will converge in the coming year.

 In the meantime, read this jointly produced reference architecture from VAST Data and NVIDIA to learn how your organization can implement a turnkey petabyte-scale AI infrastructure solution that is designed to significantly increase storage performance for your GPU accelerated environments.